alanmitchell/bmon/docs/source/calculated-fields.rst

 *  to calculate new sensor readings from other readings that are in the sensor database.
 *  to add sensor readings gathered from the Internet.
-The current implementation allows for acquistion of temperature and wind speed data from Internet weather services.
+The current implementation allows for acquisition of temperature and wind speed data from Internet weather services.

 A Calculated Field uses the same editing form in BMON as a standard Sensor does.
-So, to add a Calculated Field, you follow the normal procedure for adding a Sensor, as described in :ref:`this document <adding-buildings-and-sensors>`.
+So, to add a Calculated Field, you follow the normal procedure for adding a Sensor, as described in :ref:`adding-buildings-and-sensors`.
 The important configuration differences relative to a standard sensor are: